Looking for information but not sure where to start?

 Yes!
 All appointments can take place over secure video sessions.
 If observations are required, the BCBA will observe your child in real time during the video appointments.
 If behaviours you are targeting usually happen at other times, the BCBA will ask you to videotape those behaviours beforehand, for later observation during the appointment.

 Yes!
 You do not need a doctor’s referral to get started with ABA.

 Board Certified Behaviour Analysts are non-medical health professionals.
 As such, their services are not covered by OHIP.
 Applied Behaviour Analysis (ABA) offered by Board Certified practitioners may be covered by private insurance plans.

 For more information about Applied Behaviour Analysis, please contact us at email@example.com or call 1-833-482-5558.
-You can also get started right away by completing our Child and Adolescent Intake Form.
+You can also get started right away by completing our Registration Form.
 Once this form is received, our Care Coordinator will review your needs, match you to an appropriate clinician, and get back to you with booking options.